NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 So, historical views help.

 This is where we use [Grafana](https://grafana.com/).
-It's an excellent open source tool, for which we provide [a Bosun plugin](https://grafana.com/plugins/bosun-app/installation) so it can be a data source (technically you can use OpenTSDB directly, but this adds functionality).
+It's an excellent open source tool, for which we provide [a Bosun plugin](https://grafana.com/plugins/bosun-app/installation) so it can be a data source.
+(Technically you can use OpenTSDB directly, but this adds functionality.)
 Our use of Grafana is probably best explained in pictures, so a few examples are in order.

 Here's a status dashboard showing how Fastly is doing.